airsonic/airsonic-docs/logging.md

 - restart Libresonic

 The `config/application.properties` file can contain any logging configuration directive.
-You can fine tune the log level on any java package by adding a line like :
+You can fine tune the log level on any java package by adding a line like:

 ```
 logging.level.package=LEVEL